nomcopter/react-mosaic/README.md

 This uses the excellent [Blueprint](http://blueprintjs.com/) React UI Toolkit to provide a good starting state.
 It is recommended to at least start developing with this theme.
 To use it install Blueprint `yarn add @blueprintjs/core @blueprintjs/icons` and add their CSS to your page.
+Don't forget to set `blueprintNamespace` in `Mosaic` to the correct value for the version of Blueprint you are using.

 See [blueprint-theme.less](./styles/blueprint-theme.less) for an example of creating a theme.